 - A priest

 - C Smith taketh the King of Pamaunkee prisoner 1608

 - King Powhatan comands C: Smith to be Slayn but daughter Pokahontas beggs his live his thankfullness and how he subiected of their kings read ye history

 - C: Smith takes the King of Pasphegh prisoner Ao.
 1609.

-- C: Smith bindet a Salvage to his arme, fighteth wit hthe king of Pamaaunkee and all his company, and slew 3 of them.
+- C: Smith bindet a Salvage to his arme, fighteth with the king of Pamaunkee and all his company, and slew 3 of them.

 The name "Ould Virginia" was briefly used to describe the territory south of the Chesapeake Bay covered by Sir Walter Raleigh's 1584 patent of discovery.
 It is possible that John Smith originated the use of the name "Old Virginia" and that this map engraved by Vaughn popularized the name.
 Previously William Strachey had used South Virginia in 1612 to describe the area.

-The map is very rare on the market, having only appeared in Smith's Generall History . . .
+The early issues of this map are very rare on the market, having only appeared in Smith's Generall History . . .
 AMPC lists only a single copy on the market in the past 30 years.